 Identify The Problem

 The first thing you need to do while repairing a printed circuit board is to diagnose the issue.
 You have to identify what part of the printed circuit board is causing the problem.
-Once you identify the malfunctioning part, you have to see if you can replace it with a similar component of if you need to find the exact same part.
-Some component on a printed circuit board can be replaced with a similar component.
+Once you identify the malfunctioning part, you have to see if you can replace it with a similar component or if you need to find the exact same part.
+Some components on a printed circuit board can be replaced with a similar component.
 However defective parts that play a specific function have to be replaced with the same type of component.

 Choose A Setting

 Printed circuit boards are full of many different small components.
-In order to repair the board you have to be very vigilant.
+In order to repair the board, you have to be very vigilant.
 You need to have proper tools to repair the board but before everything else you need to find a proper platform to put your PCB on.
-A smooth desk surface can be an ideal platform.
+A smooth deck surface can be an ideal platform.
 You can either tape the circuit to the table or use specific clippers to hold the circuit board while you work on it.
 This will stop the circuit from moving while you are working on it.
-In addition to that you need to have all the required tools and accessories with you on the desk as well.
+In addition to that, you need to have all the required tools and accessories with you on the desk as well.